Marinerer/vite-plugins/packages/page-html/README.md

 If you put html in other directory, you need to add useless directories when accessing.
 There are also useless directories after build.

 Although there are plug-ins that can solve these problems, but after using it, it can not satisfy my project, so I developed this plug-in `vite-plugin-page-html`.

-> Added: The vite-plugin-html plugin was not found while developing.

 ## Install